 - Are your Consultants idle for periods of time and overworked at others?

-If some of these symptoms sound familiar, there’s a good chance that it’s time to invest in a health check of your contact centre!
+If some of these symptoms sound familiar, there’s a good chance that it’s time to invest in a health check of your Australian call centre!
 Here are some of the tools and methodologies that an expert consultant can use to help get you back on track again.

 - Customer experience (CX) journey mapping is a visual illustration of a customer’s activities, interactions, emotions and perceptions to solve a need.
 It’s also a great way to look at how it is to do business with your organisation through a fresh set of eyes…your customers’!
 CX journey mapping allows you to understand the pain points from your customer’s perspective and then, more importantly, make changes to your processes and channels to address them.